 \subsection{Ablation Study}

-In order to validate the effectiveness of SCP and the multi-level Octree method, we conducted ablation studies on them, as illustrated in \fref{fig:abl}.
+To validate the effectiveness of SCP and the multi-level Octree method, we conducted ablation studies on them, as shown in \fref{fig:abl}.
 For the selection of metric, we find the curve tendencies of 3 metrics in \fref{fig:res} are similar, so we follow the ablation settings of EHEM, using D1 PSNR as the metric.

-To verify the good performance of SCP, we experiment on all three coordinate systems: Spherical, Cylindrical, and Cartesian, with EHEM as the backbone model.
-Note that the Cartesian-coordinate-based EHEM is the original EHEM.
+To verify the good performance of SCP, we experiment on all three coordinate systems, Spherical, Cylindrical, and Cartesian, with both backbone models EHEM and OctAttention.
+Note that the Cartesian-coordinate-based methods are the original EHEM/OctAttention.
 These experiments are conducted without the multi-level Octree method because it is designed for angle-based coordinate systems and is not applicable to Cartesian-coordinate-based Octree.
-As shown in \fref{fig:abl}, Spherical-coordinate-based EHEM (Spherical EHEM) is better than both the Cartesian-coordinate-based one (Cartesian EHEM) and the Cylindrical-coordinate-based one (Cylindrical EHEM), achieving BD-Rate improvements at 7.05\% and 5.87\%, respectively.
-On the other hand, for the ablation study on the multi-level Octree method, our SCP-EHEM model outperforms the version without our multi-level Octree method (SCP-E w/o) with a 5.98\% D1 PSNR BD-Rate gain, proving the effectiveness of our method.
+As shown in \fref{fig:abl}, Spherical-coordinate-based methods (Spherical ones) are better than both the Cartesian-coordinate-based ones (Cartesian methods) and the Cylindrical-coordinate-based ones (Cylindrical methods).
+As mentioned in \fref{fig:split}, the Octree under Spherical coordinates has better relevant context for each point in the point cloud than that under Cylindrical/Cartesian coordinates.
+The improvement is introduced by the azimuthal coordinate and polar ($\rho$, $\theta$) coordinates in the Spherical coordinate system.
+For the ablation study on the multi-level Octree method, our SCP methods outperform the version without our multi-level Octree method (SCP-$*$ w/o), proving the effectiveness of our method.